 Sometimes, you can skip the step above if you’ve got something really clever to say that makes your point even more emphatically.
-Here’s a Yelp review of a taco place in Chicago written by someone named Audrey T.: “Just kneeling on the sidewalk outside and licking it will give you the same experience as eating there.
+Here’s a Yelp review of a taco place in Chicago written by someone named Audrey T., and it’s still one of my favorites: “Just kneeling on the sidewalk outside and licking it will give you the same experience as eating there.
 Well, OK, to be fair, the sidewalk will probably make you less sick.”
-‘Nuff said.

 5. Become an authority.

 Once you post enough quality reviews, you’ll begin to establish a reputation as a respected reviewer in certain circles.
 Amazon has a list of “Hall of Fame Reviewers” and a “top reviewers” ranking, with a brief explanation that these people “have helped millions of their fellow customers make informed purchase decisions on Amazon.com with their consistently helpful, high-quality reviews.”
-Ali Julia has posted more than 2,525 reviews about everything from a book on how to write better to a beverage called Kickapoo Joy Juice.
+Mike W. has posted more than 1,000 reviews of everything from the best-selling novel The Nix to a solar-powered mosquito-killer lamp.
 Other sites have similar designations.
 You also could create your own niche website, providing reviews of, say, mainstream indie music.
 That’s what Jim Appio has done with his CoolDad Music blog.

-There’s nothing wrong with aiming high and ignoring the lead of people who post poorly written online reviews.
+There’s nothing wrong with aiming high and ignoring poorly written online reviews.
 Writing reviews isn’t like updating your Facebook page.
 These things require thought.
 Sometimes lots of thought.
 If you not willing to make your online reviews worth readers’ time, don’t even bother.

 Online reviewers: What other tips can you share with us?